 When you choose to develop your app with Swift, your developer will require writing less amount of code lines compared to Objective-C.

 Swift has various speed advantages over Objective-C during development, which results in saving on costs.
 Apple has made it evident that they’re dedicated to improving the speed at which Swift can run app logic.
-In fact, Swift’s performance approaches to the one of C++, which is known to be the fastest algorithm calculation arithmetics.
+In fact, Swift’s performance approaches to the one of C++, which is known to be the fastest algorithm calculation arithmetic.

 Swift was announced as an open-source in 2015.
 This announcement opened up the potential to use Swift across a variety of platforms and also for the backend infrastructure.